malachispencer/oystercard/README.md

 1) Create an Oystercard.

-2) Top_up Oystercard.
+2) Top up Oystercard.

-3) Create a Journey, entry and exit stations are randomly generated Station objects with a Station name and Station zone.
+3) Create a Journey.
+Entry and exit stations are randomly generated Station objects with name and zone by default, or user can create their own custom Stations with name and zone, then enter these for their Journey entry and exit stations.

 4) Touch in for Journey, touch out for Journey.